Alex Kipnis's practice focuses on construction law. He represents clients in complex commercial litigation and U.S. and international arbitration.

 - A well-known global water and environmental engineering firm to defend against engineering defect claims arising out of the design of a municipal water system

-- An international consortium of lenders enforce repayment terms of a $600 million loan (and related personal guarantee) against a then-developer (and later the 45th President of the United States) in connection with a luxury hotel and condominium development in Chicago
+- An international consortium of lenders enforce repayment terms of a $600 million loan (and related personal guarantee) against a then-developer (and later President of the United States) in connection with a luxury hotel and condominium development in Chicago

-- A global MEP design firm to defend against a $25 million design defect and delay claim regarding a state-of-the-art courthouse
+- A global MEP design firm defend against a $25 million design defect and delay claim regarding a state-of-the-art courthouse

 - A top foreign-based global telecommunications EPC firm to conduct a series of worldwide internal investigations and to design a global compliance program following allegations of corruption and violations of the Foreign Corrupt Practices Act (FCPA)